kensanata/oddmu/README.md

 If you're interested in making changes to the code, here's a high-level introduction to the various source files.

-- *_test.go are the test files; a few library functions are defined in wiki_test.go.
+- `*_test.go` are the test files; a few library functions are defined in `wiki_test.go`.
-- *_cmd.go are the files implementing the various subcommands with matching names
+- `*_cmd.go` are the files implementing the various subcommands with matching names
-- accounts.go implements the webfinger code to fetch fediverse account link destinations with the URI provided by webfinger
+- `accounts.go` implements the webfinger code to fetch fediverse account link destinations with the URI provided by webfinger
-- add_append.go implements the /add and /append handlers
+- `add_append.go` implements the `/add` and `/append` handlers
+- `archive.go` implements the `/archive` handler
-- diff.go implements the /diff handler
+- `diff.go` implements the `/diff` handler
-- edit_save.go implements the /edit and /save handlers
+- `edit_save.go` implements the `/edit` and `/save` handlers
-- feed.go implements the feed for a page based on the links it lists
+- `feed.go` implements the feed for a page based on the links it lists
-- highlight.go implements the bold tags for matches when showing search results
+- `highlight.go` implements the bold tags for matches when showing search results
-- index.go implements the index of all the hashtags
+- `index.go` implements the index of all the hashtags
-- languages.go implements the language detection
+- `languages.go` implements the language detection
-- page.go implements the page loading and saving
+- `page.go` implements the page loading and saving
-- parser.go implements the Markdown parsing
+- `parser.go` implements the Markdown parsing
-- score.go implements the page scoring when showing search results
+- `score.go` implements the page scoring when showing search results
-- search.go implements the /search handler
+- `search.go` implements the `/search` handler
-- snippets.go implements the page summaries for search results
+- `snippets.go` implements the page summaries for search results
-- templates.go implements template loading and reloading
+- `templates.go` implements template loading and reloading
-- tokenizer.go implements the various tokenizers used
+- `tokenizer.go` implements the various tokenizers used
-- upload_drop.go implements the /upload and /drop handlers
+- `upload_drop.go` implements the `/upload` and `/drop` handlers
-- view.go implements the /view handler
+- `view.go` implements the `/view` handler
-- watch.go implements the filesystem notification watch
+- `watch.go` implements the filesystem notification watch
-- wiki.go implements the main function
+- `wiki.go` implements the main function

-If you want to change the exact markup rules, your starting point should be `parser.go`.
+If you want to change the markup rules, your starting point should be `parser.go`.
 Make sure you read the documentation of [Go Markdown](https://github.com/gomarkdown/markdown) and note that it offers MathJax support (needs a change to the `view.html` template so that the MathJax Javascript gets loaded) and